Myopia is a serious and growing problem

 The most common ocular disorder in the world

-Our eyesight is vital to learning, negotiating and leading productive lives.
-As humanity spends more time indoors, myopia (short-sightedness) is now the most common ocular disorder on the planet and is escalating rapidly.
+Our eyesight is vital to learning and negotiating the world around us, and to leading productive lives.
+As humanity spends more time indoors, myopia (short-sightedness) is now the most common eye disorder globally, and its incidence is escalating rapidly.

-Myopia is a condition where people can see close objects clearly, but farther away, they appear blurred.
-It worsens over time, and severe myopia is associated with significantly increased risks for retinal degeneration and detachment, open-angle glaucoma and cataracts, even in childhood.
+Myopia is a condition where people can see close objects clearly, but further away objects appear blurred.
+If not well-controlled, myopia worsens over time.
+High myopia is then associated with significantly increased risks of retinal disease, glaucoma and cataracts.

 Global impact on humanity

-By 2050, the predicted explosion of this degenerative condition will affect 1 in 2 people, or 5 billion globally.
-Almost 1 billion will have high myopia, becoming the worlds leading cause of permanent blindness¹.
-The burden on our health services and social impact on the next generation will be immense.
+By 2050, it is predicted that myopia will affect 1 in 2 people, or 5 billion globally.
+Almost 1 billion will have high myopia, and myopia will become a leading cause of permanent blindness¹.

 Myopia Prevalence in Children